Einstein's Theory of Relativity

 versus its Radius.

-space while forming the star at a constant radius, we use a constant
+outer space while forming the star at a constant radius, we use

-number of hydrogen atoms from the nebula but all matter is contracted
+a constant number of hydrogen atoms from the nebula but all

-star is initially very big, the gravitational potential at its surface
+the star is initially very big, the gravitational potential at

-is negligible.
-A very large star appears almost like a concentrated
+its surface is negligible.
+A very large star appears almost like

-Using equation 12.28, we can calculate the radius of the star formed
+we can calculate the radius of the star formed from a

 Figure 12.2

-bracket in equation 12.28 reaches a maximum of 1.0.
-Let us substitute
+the bracket in equation 12.28 reaches a maximum of 1.0.
+Let us

 |